 - Offer a pacifier, or help them find their finger or thumb to suck.

 New babies often get tired after being awake just an hour or two.
 The first few weeks, your baby will snooze about 16 hours a day, usually in 2- to 4-hour stretches, any time of day or night.
 Many will fall asleep while they’re eating or sucking, and that’s just fine.

 Yawning, drooping eyelids, looking away, fussing, and eye rubbing are all signs of a sleepy baby.

 By the end of the first month, newborns start to fit their sleep into longer periods.
 But it will be a few more months before your baby gets into a predictable pattern of a morning, early afternoon, and late afternoon nap, and a longer stretch of sleep at night.

 In between all the eating, sleeping, and diaper changes, newborns have short periods when they’re awake and alert.
 This is a great time to play with them.
 Your baby is learning the sound of your voice, the sight of your face, and your touch.
-Smile, sing, read, and talk to her, sway with her to music, make funny faces for her to imitate, and offer interesting objects for her to feel and look at.
+Smile, sing, read, and talk to them, sway with them to music, make funny faces for them to imitate, and offer interesting objects for them to feel and look at.
 At this age, babies don’t need toys -- your face and eyes, your baby’s hands and feet, and simple objects like a rattle, shatterproof mirror, or colorful scarf will offer plenty of entertainment.

 This is also when you can introduce your baby to tummy time.
-A few minutes of play time on her belly each day will help her build stronger head and neck muscles and work on the coordination she needs to roll over and crawl -- some of the next big milestones she’ll reach.
+A few minutes of play time on their belly each day will help them build stronger head and neck muscles and work on the coordination they need to roll over and crawl -- some of the next big milestones they’ll reach.